School of Business & Economics

 Led by a distinguished faculty who have been both honored and published, our programs offer a global perspective that broadens both a your outlook and opportunities.
 Our study abroad classroom extends as far as China, England, and Australia — providing an up-close look at international issues.

 Our students have found successful careers in numerous fields and positions.
 From senior executives to start-ups entrepreneurs, SUNY Plattsburgh graduates are thriving in today’s workforce.

 Programs in the School of Business and Economics are accredited.
-All business programs are accredited by AACSB-International and the Hospitality Management program is accredited by ACPHA (Accreditation Commission for Program in Hospitality Administration.)
+All business programs are accredited by AACSB-International.

 Our faculty is committed to teaching and interacting with our students.
 Nearly 85% hold a Ph.D. or terminal degree in their field.
 They are your greatest resource for your career and future plans.
 Our faculty is equally committed to being academically and professionally qualified in their respective fields.
 This means they are active and current in research and publishing on the national and international level in their discipline.